dquinteros/esekuele/README.md

 # Esekuele

 Esekuele is a command line tool designed to generate SQL queries from natural language prompts.
-The CLI accepts a database engine name, a SQL schema describing the tables and columns, and a prompt that states a question to be answered.
+The CLI accepts a database engine name, a SQL schema describing the tables and columns, a provider name, and a prompt that states a question to be answered.

 Given this information, the application will produce a SQL query suitable for the specified engine that should resolve the question described in the prompt.